eeshaansethia/multipage-to-do/README.md

 Wrike is a beautiful Todo application developed using React JS.
 It utilizes antd and Material UI libraries to provide a visually appealing user interface.
 The application is designed to help you manage your tasks in an efficient manner.

+Wrike is currently active and can be accessed at **https://wrike-todo.netlify.app/**

 ## About Me

 My name is Eeshaan Sethia, and I am a second-year undergraduate student at Indian Institute of Technology, Kharagpur.
 I am the sole developer of this project and have experience working with React JS, Node JS, and MongoDB.